LoreVanSantvliet/BiventricularSSM/README.md

 This repository is accompanied by the following [Zenodo repository](https://doi.org/doi:10.5281/zenodo.14261122), containing the biventricular SSM itself, and a synthetic cohort of 100 biventricular, volumetric meshes, including fiber orientation and anatomical tags for LV and RV endo- and epicardium, and LV septum.

+## Quickstart

+## Contact
-Additional inquiries about data and code availability can be directed to Lore Van Santvliet (lore.vansantvliet@kuleuven.be).
+Additional inquiries about data and code availability, questions, suggestions and feedback can be directed to Lore Van Santvliet (lore.vansantvliet@kuleuven.be), or by filing an [issue](Issues).

+## Citation
+When using this work, please cite the paper "Integrating anatomy and electrophysiology in the healthy human heart: Insights from biventricular statistical shape analysis using universal coordinate".